mvolkmann/blog/src/swift/Xcode.md

 ## Debugging

+To see an outline of the frame of each view, run the app in a Simulator or real device and select Debug ...
+View Debugging ...
+Show View Frames to toggle it on.
+Select it again to toggle it off.
+This is much easier than modifying code to `border` view modifiers.

 To open the debug area, select View ...
 Debug Area ...
 Show Debug Area, press cmd-shift-y, or drag the bottom bar up.
 There are two sides to the debug area.